 Tip #5: Make your PowerPoint Presentation readable, even for those in the cheap seats.

 Your presentation’s readability is a concern that you should forget.
 If reading the letters of your presentation is not comfortable from the back of the room, this can ruin the whole experience for some of your listeners.
 It’s recommended that you go for the font sizes above 28 px.
 If this doesn’t seem possible, consider breaking your slide in to a couple of slides.

 Moreover, observe good contrast and make smart font choices.
 Keep in mind, that black font on white background gives you the highest contrast and the best readability possible.
 The runner up color combination for text and background is white text on dark background.
 For advice on font choice pay attention to the next tip.

 Font is a powerful tool of PowerPoint presentation design.
-The right font choice not only makes the presentation text readable, but also grips the audience’s attention and makes them want to follow you and your slides.
+The right font choice not only makes the presentation text readable, but also grabs your audience’s attention.
+It makes them want to follow you and your slides.

-The experts suggest that you should cast the standard Microsoft office fonts, such as Times New Roman, Calibri and Cambria, aside and go for the ones that are more engaging.
-On the other hand, for the majority of your presentation’s text you need a font that doesn’t distract the audience from the points you deliver.
+Some experts suggest that you forget the standard Microsoft office fonts, such as Times New Roman and Calibri and go for the ones that are more engaging.
+On the other hand, for the majority of your text you need a font that doesn’t distract the audience..

-It appears that the best way to find the right font for your PowerPoint presentation is to check out the fonts that are currently popular in web design.
-These fonts are typically readable, minimalist, bold and creative.
-For example, one of the fonts that currently rock online and work well for presentations is the sans-serif Helvetica:
+The best way to find the right font for your PowerPoint presentation is to check out the fonts that are currently popular in web design.
+These fonts are typically readable, minimalist, and creative.
+For example, one of the web’s most popular fonts that also works well for PowerPoint presentations is the sans-serif Helvetica:

 Inspiration PowerPoint Template is the one that uses the potential of smart font choice to the fullest.
 With it, your slide captions and titles look bold and attractive, and every single word of the presentation stays readable for every viewer.